olavea/Lillian-and-Ola-Vea-com/content/plugin-workbook/index.md

 ## How: You’ll only do the first third of your dev-task

-- Firstly you’ll not be coding the first few times, you’ll be guessing.
+- Firstly you’ll not be coding the first few times, you’ll be **guessing**.
 As I mentioned, but also.
-- Secondly you’ll be guessing again && again, even if it is too easy for your dev-brain.
+- Secondly you’ll be guessing **again && again**, even if it feels too easy for your dev-brain.
-- Thirdly you’ll not even TRY to finish the whole IMAGE CDN upgrade on gatsby-source-youtube-oembed, you’ll only do the first third of the dev-task.
+- Thirdly you’ll **not even TRY to finish the whole IMAGE CDN upgrade** on gatsby-source-youtube-oembed, you’ll only do the first third of the dev-task.
+Why so tiny a task?
+We'll get into that in the emails you'll get later.

-**Here you go!**

-### Yo-HOW!
-### Yo-HOW!
-### A pirate’s life for you!
+**Yo-HOW!
+Yo-HOW!
+A pirate’s life for you!**

-Your first sub-task:

-## G. A new GraphQL _ _ _ _ _ _ type

-Guess.
-Guess.
-Guess.
-And guess.

 ### Guess her type